dh-dz/nba-stats-prediction/README.md

 Use data from https://github.com/Brescou/NBA-dataset-stats-player-team

-To run the notebook, git clone the repo above, and put the folder NBA-dataset-stats-player-team in the same folder of the notebooks
+To run the notebooks, git clone the repo above, and put the folder NBA-dataset-stats-player-team in the same folder of the notebooks